sadhanagautam23/Land-Renting-system/README.md

+Project Title: Land Renting System
-<p> It is the project that simplifies the process of land renting easier by automating the process.</p>
+Project Description: It is the project that simplifies the process of land renting easier by automating the process.
+Authors: Sadhana Gautam